 Good customer service requires focus on your customers and employees.

 Times are changing rapidly, but the fundamentals of delivering exemplary customer service have remained the same.
-The customer is still always right, and customer service is the lifeline of each and every business, regardless of the industry.
+The customer is still always right, and amazing customer service is the lifeline of each and every business, regardless of the industry.
 So what does good customer service look like?
 It starts with creating a culture that your employees can get behind, and rely on, to deliver a unique experience for each and every customer.
-The following are a few other factors to focus on in order to deliver the ultimate customer experience.
+The following are a few other customer service best practices to focus on in order to deliver the ultimate customer experience.

 1. Be accessible

 And not just during “hours of operation.”
 In today’s technology-driven world, customers want to be able to reach a business regardless of the day or time of day.
 Have a system set up where there is always someone available to answer questions or concerns – whether it’s through email, social media, or over the phone.
 And above all, if you’re going to have these communication channels available, be sure you have people on staff at all times to respond to customers in a timely manner.
 If you provide several different contact points but don’t have the staff in place to maintain these channels, you could inadvertently cause your customer service to decline.

 Outside of the ownership and employees, nobody knows your business more than your customers.
 Request their feedback from time to time to find out how you’re doing, what makes them stay customers, and what they’d like to see improvements on.
 This creates open lines of communication with your customers, and lets them know you are always looking for ways to improve their customer experience.
 This extends beyond a “Contact Us” button on your website.
 Include surveys in your email communications, or reward them with coupons for providing feedback.
 Even if the responses are negative, you will be strengthening the relationship with the customer and improving your business at the same time.

 3. Say “thank you”